 - Where do I go for help if I need a reasonable accommodation?

-- Have I learned what I need to make decisions about confidentiality and disclosure at work?
+- Do I have enough information to make decisions about confidentiality and disclosure at work?

 Whom to ask

-Legal advocates, benefits counselors, community work incentives coordinators, counselors/case managers, vocational and career counselors
+Legal advocates, benefits counselors, community work incentives coordinators, counselors and case managers, vocational and career counselors

 Decision-making required